Coral-Protocol/Vultr-Enterprise-Spreadsheet-Automation/README.md

 - **Setup Vultr**
    Step-by-step guide to setup Vultr

-- **Setup Coral Server and Coral Studio**
+- **Setup Coral Server**
-  Step-by-step guide to install and run Coral Server and Coral Studio with necessary dependencies (Java, Yarn, Node.js).
+  Step-by-step guide to install and run Coral Server with necessary dependencies (Java).

 - **Setup the Agents**
   Instructions to install and configure the agents.

 - **Run the Agents**
   Available options to run agents:
-  - Executable Mode with Coral Studio Orchestrator
   - Dev Mode (terminal-based) for easier debugging

 - **Example**